-I’ve become aware, over the past three or four years, that a lot of folks have contemplated “escaping” from the good old USA to what they believe to be safer, or at least more comfortable, havens in other lands.
-One of the top choices has always been our neighbor to the north, Canada.
-Maybe with the turn of events this past month, that notion will die back a bit but, why not direct a musical muse in that direction?
+Ah, the sad loss of so many maple leaves and pine needles!
+Still I am reminded that over the past four or five years a lot of frustrated folks have contemplated “escaping” from the good old USA to what they believe to be safer, saner, or at least more comfortable havens in other lands.
+One of the top choices has, of course, always been our neighbor to the north, Canada.
+Maybe with the forest fires that notion will be snuffed out a bit but, why not direct a musical muse in that direction?
 Besides, who doesn’t like Mounties!

 Or poutine!

 Canada has long been an attractive refuge from the varieties and vagaries of US politics and policies.
-For example, there were the Loyalists of the American Revolution and the draft objectors of the Vietnam era.
-And, musically speaking, Prohibition in the USA was another factor driving thirsty folks to head up north.
+For example, there were the Loyalists of the American Revolution and the war and draft objectors of the Vietnam era.
+And the Prohibition era in the USA was another factor driving thirsty folks to head up north.

-Canada has long been known for the variety of music from the cowboy songs of the Rocky Mountain West to the Celtic and Acadian music of the maritime east.
+Moving on . . .
+Canada has long been known for its variety of music from the country/cowboy songs of the Rocky Mountain West to the Celtic and Acadian music of the maritime east.

 It has also been strongly influenced both by its neighbor to the south—us!—and its motherlands to the east—the British Isles and France and the rest of Europe.